Back to Blog

 If any of these sound familiar, you've hit the local rendering wall:

-• "MacBook Air overheating during render" — Fanless M2 Air throttles after 5 minutes of sustained GPU load
+• "MacBook Air overheating during render" — Fanless machines can throttle under sustained load

-• "M1/M2 GPU slow in Blender Cycles" — Apple's Metal support in Cycles is improving but still 60-80% slower than NVIDIA CUDA
+• "M1/M2 GPU slow in Blender Cycles" — Metal support is improving, but performance can vary by renderer and scene

 • "Fusion 360 render crashes on Mac" — Large assemblies exhaust unified memory and force quit